-The Best Local Bookstores in Dallas
+The 6 Best Local Bookstores in Dallas

-A Deep Ellum Retreat, Cozy Bishop Arts Spots, the Half Price of All Half Prices, and MoreBY Megan Ziots // 01.17.23
+A Deep Ellum Retreat, Cozy Bishop Arts Spots, and Brand New Shop on HendersonBY Megan Ziots // 06.14.24

+Read Shop is a cozy new bookstore/coffee shop on Henderson Avenue.
+(Courtesy)

 Deep Vellum Books has coffee, culture, and lots of indie books.